-Last updated on October 3rd, 2017
+Last updated on May 16th, 2019

 Your divorce must be finalized before you file for a K-1 fiancé visa.
 This is required by United States Citizenship and Immigration Services (USCIS).
 If you are in the process of finalizing your divorce when you submit your I-129F application, USCIS may deny your petition.

 The K-1 fiancé visa allows your fiancé to come to the United States in order to prepare for your wedding.
 However, USCIS only grants these visas to individuals that are serious about getting married.